crate/crate/blackbox/docs/general/builtins/aggregation.rst

     SELECT 1 row in set (... sec)

 ``min`` returns ``NULL`` if the column does not contain any value but ``NULL``.
 It is allowed on columns with primitive data types.
-On ``string`` columns it will return the lexicographically smallest.
+On ``text`` columns it will return the lexicographically smallest.

 ::